zwap-in/sqs-mega-python/README.md

 ### Sending messages to a SQS queue

-The `SqsPublisher` class allows you to send messages to a SQS queue directly.
+The `mega.aws.sqs.SqsPublisher` class allows you to send messages to a SQS queue directly.

 ```python
 from mega.aws.sqs import SqsPublisher